fbpx

 Fintech Innovation Hubs

 Dubai, in particular, has emerged as a leading fintech hub in the Middle East, attracting talent, capital, and innovation from around the world.
 The DIFC Fintech Hive serves as a collaborative ecosystem for startups, financial institutions, and regulators to collaborate and drive fintech innovation.
-Additionally, other emirates like Abu Dhabi and Sharjah, are also investing in fintech initiatives to diversify their economies and foster entrepreneurship.
+Additionally, other emirates like Abu Dhabi and Sharjah, are also investing in FinTech lab in Dubai initiatives to diversify their economies and foster entrepreneurship.

 Key Players and Initiatives